abderrahmenex86/Fake-Profile-Detection-In-Social-Media/README.md

 ![RAPIDS](https://img.shields.io/badge/NVIDIA-RAPIDS%20cuML-purple.svg)
 ![Metaheuristics](https://img.shields.io/badge/Optimization-Scikit--Opt-pink.svg)

-A professional, production-grade Machine Learning pipeline for detecting fake social media profiles from profile screenshots.
-Built strictly from scratch using classical machine learning, manual feature extraction, and GPU-accelerated metaheuristic hyperparameter optimization.

-This project was built to explore the trade-offs between manual feature representation and classical classification models, optimized dynamically on state-of-the-art **NVIDIA Blackwell GPU (RTX 5060)** architectures.

----
+This repository contains a machine learning pipeline designed to detect fake social media profiles on 𝕏. Instead of using text metadata or API-based behavioral data, this system classifies accounts using only static screenshots of their profiles.
+The pipeline extracts visual features and applies metaheuristic optimization algorithms to find the best hyperparameter settings for the classifiers.

+______________________________________________________________________

-## 📝 Abstract
+## 📝 Abstract & Research Questions

-Deceptive social media profiles (bots, cyborgs, and fake accounts) pose a systemic threat to digital trust, public discourse, and cybersecurity.
-Standard detection techniques rely heavily on textual metadata or behavioral APIs, which are easily bypassed or restricted by platform privacy controls.
-This project presents a professional, end-to-end framework designed to answer a central research question: **Can we accurately detect fake profiles strictly using static screenshots of their profiles?**
+Most common fake profile detection systems rely on user bio texts, post histories, or network metadata.
+However, social media platforms increasingly restrict access to this data due to privacy concerns and API limitations.
+This project presents an image-based alternative that processes static profile screenshots.

+Our research aims to answer two primary questions:

+1. **Can we predict fake profiles from a screenshot of a profile only?**
+1. **Can game-inspired metaheuristic algorithms outperform industry-standard optimization methods (such as Genetic Algorithms and Simulated Annealing)?**

-By leveraging manual computer vision feature extraction—incorporating Raw Pixel Flattening, Histogram of Oriented Gradients (HOG), and Scale-Invariant Feature Transform (SIFT) with and without Principal Component Analysis (PCA)—we map these screenshots into high-dimensional numerical spaces.
-We evaluate five distinct classification backends (Naive Bayes, Logistic Regression, Support Vector Machines, Random Forests, and XGBoost) optimized across a combinatorial grid of 120 configurations using four distinct metaheuristic algorithms: Genetic Algorithms (GA), Simulated Annealing (SA), Particle Swarm Optimization (PSO), and a custom-built gravitational Tug of War (TOW) optimizer.
+To answer these questions, we extract visual features using three methods: Raw Pixel Flattening, Histogram of Oriented Gradients (HOG), and Scale-Invariant Feature Transform (SIFT).
+We then train five classification algorithms (Naive Bayes, Logistic Regression, Support Vector Machines, Random Forests, and XGBoost).
+Finally, we compare the performance of industry-standard optimizers (Genetic Algorithms and Simulated Annealing) against swarm and game-inspired optimizers (Particle Swarm Optimization and a custom Tug of War algorithm) to see which approach yields the highest detection accuracy.

----
+______________________________________________________________________

 ## 🛠️ Methodology & Feature Engineering

-Traditional deep learning models act as "black boxes" and require massive, resource-heavy architectures.
-To maintain a lightweight, interpretable, and highly optimized footprint, this project relies on custom-engineered spatial and structural feature extractors:
+To keep the pipeline efficient and interpretable, this project uses standard computer vision feature extraction instead of heavy deep learning models.
+The image processing workflow is structured as follows:

 ```
-[Profile Image] ──> Resize (150x200) ──> Gray Conversion ──> [Feature Extraction] ──> StandardScaler ──> [Optional IPCA] ──> [Classifier]
+[Profile Image] ──> Resize (150x200) ──> Grayscale Conversion ──> [Feature Extraction] ──> StandardScaler ──> [Optional IPCA] ──> [Classifier]
 ├── Raw (90k dims)
 ├── HOG (3,168 dims)
 └── SIFT (29,952 dims)
 ```

 ### 1. Feature Representation Space
-* **Raw Pixel Flattening (RAW):** Images are resized to a standard $150 \times 200 \times 3$ RGB matrix and flattened.
-This establishes a baseline representation of the global color layout and spatial structure of the profile, yielding a dense **90,000-dimensional** feature vector.
-* **Histogram of Oriented Gradients (HOG):** Designed to capture edge directions, gradients, and localized shape representations.
-Images are converted to grayscale and processed with 9 orientation bins, $16 \times 16$ pixels per cell, and $2 \times 2$ cells per block, yielding a robust, illumination-invariant **3,168-dimensional** structural feature vector.
-* **Scale-Invariant Feature Transform (SIFT):** Captures local keypoint descriptors that are invariant to scale, rotation, and affine transformations.
-We extract and flatten the top 234 descriptors (each of 128 dimensions), padding with zeros where keypoint density is low, resulting in a highly stable **29,952-dimensional** localized keypoint vector.

-### 2. Memory-Aware Dimensionality Reduction (Incremental PCA)
-Training classifiers on a $90,000$-dimensional dense matrix of thousands of images would trigger immediate Out-of-Memory (OOM) errors on consumer hardware.
-To alleviate this, we implement **Incremental PCA (IPCA)** in batched passes.
-This compresses the feature space down to **500 principal components**, capturing the maximum explained variance while keeping the peak memory footprint strictly bounded.

----

-## 🧭 Optimization Framework & Classifiers

-Our research grid comprises **120 unique mathematical permutations** (5 Classifiers $\times$ 3 Features $\times$ 2 PCA states $\times$ 4 Metaheuristic Optimizers).

-### 1. Classification Backends
-* **Naive Bayes (NB):** High-speed probabilistic classifier utilizing Gaussian likelihoods.
-* **Logistic Regression (LR):** Linear decision boundary utilizing L2 regularization.
-* **Support Vector Machine (SVM):** High-dimensional hyperplane separator utilizing Radial Basis Function (RBF) and Linear kernels.
-* **Random Forest (RF):** Ensemble of bagging decision trees capturing non-linear feature interactions.
-* **XGBoost (XGB):** Advanced gradient-boosted decision trees executing sequential error correction.

-### 2. Metaheuristic Tuning Algorithms
-Instead of traditional Grid or Random Searches, we employ global and local optimization heuristics:
-* **Genetic Algorithm (GA):** Mimics natural selection by maintaining a population of 8 chromosomes, executing crossover, and applying a $10\%$ mutation rate over 10 generations.
-(88 total evaluations)
-* **Particle Swarm Optimization (PSO):** Mimics bird flocking behavior, letting 8 particles fly through the continuous hyperparameter space, adjusting their velocities based on individual and global historical bests over 10 iterations.
-(88 total evaluations)
-* **Simulated Annealing (SA):** A custom, fully deterministic thermodynamic-inspired local optimizer.
-It starts at a high temperature ($T_{\max}=1.0$) and cools down to $T_{\min}=1e-3$ over 8 steps, taking 20 random walk perturbations per step.
-It accepts worse solutions with a probability $P = \exp(\Delta / T)$ to successfully escape local minima.
-(161 total evaluations)
-* **Tug of War (TOW):** A custom gravitational-attraction optimizer.
-8 agents exert "forces" on each other proportional to their fitness weights, pulling the population dynamically toward the global optimum over 10 iterations.
-(80 total evaluations)

----

-## ⚡ The GPU Paradigm Shift: Scikit-Learn to RAPIDS cuML

-To accelerate our extensive 120-run grid sweep, we transitioned our CPU-bound Scikit-Learn classifiers to **NVIDIA RAPIDS cuML** on a state-of-the-art **NVIDIA RTX 5060 (Blackwell Architecture)**.
-This transition unlocked **$10\times$ to $50\times$ training speedups**, but required solving complex C++, compiler, and memory synchronization hurdles:

-### 1. Joblib Multiprocessing CUDA Context Collisions
-Scikit-Learn's multi-class wrappers (like One-Vs-One) internally split classifications and execute them in parallel using `joblib.Parallel()`.
-However, **CUDA contexts and cuBLAS handles cannot be shared or destroyed across multiple OS processes.** Spawning parallel workers triggered immediate, uncatchable C++ driver crashes (`CUBLAS_STATUS_NOT_INITIALIZED`).
-* **Architectural Cure:** We defensively wrapped all model fitting and cross-validation calls inside `with joblib.parallel_backend('sequential'):`.
-This forces `joblib` to execute strictly on the main thread of the parent process, completely eliminating CUDA context fragmentation while retaining full GPU execution speed.

-### 2. The Blackwell (`sm_120`) JIT Compilation Obstacle
-Because the RTX 5060 is built on the brand-new **Blackwell architecture (Compute Capability 12.0 / `sm_120`)**, standard prebuilt CuPy wheels (`cupy-cuda12x`) do not contain pre-compiled binary images for `sm_120`.
-When trying to flatten and count classes on the GPU, CuPy would fail to find matching binaries and crash with a `CUDA_ERROR_NO_BINARY_FOR_GPU` error.
-* **The Cure:** We bypassed manual source compilation errors by installing NVIDIA's official PyPI-packaged runtime wheels (`nvidia-cuda-runtime-cu12`, etc.) directly into the virtual environment, pointing `LD_LIBRARY_PATH` to them, and setting **`CUPY_COMPILE_WITH_PTX=1`**.
-This forces CuPy to generate portable, forward-compatible assembly (PTX), which your system's driver dynamically compiles for the RTX 5060 on the fly.

-### 3. Linear Kernel Platt Scaling Limitation
-NVIDIA cuML's `SVC` has a C++ level limitation: it only compiles GPU kernels for probability calibration (Platt Scaling) when utilizing the `'rbf'` kernel.
-When our GA/SA searches discovered that a `'linear'` kernel was optimal, training the final model with `probability=True` crashed the program.
-* **The Cure:** If `probability=True` is requested, we dynamically wrap the base `cuml.svm.SVC` in Scikit-Learn's standard **`CalibratedClassifierCV`**.
-This offloads the heavy SVM matrix fits to the GPU, but performs the lightweight probability calibration on the CPU, seamlessly bypassing the linear-kernel restriction.

-### 4. Overcoming VRAM Exhaustion via CPU Fallback
-Fitting models on raw, uncompressed 90,000-dimensional features on a full dataset of thousands of images requires massive memory allocations (a single $8000 \times 90000$ matrix uses ~2.88 GB).
-During multiclass training, XGBoost's GPU histogram generation or SVM's kernel calculations would frequently exceed the 8 GB VRAM limit of the RTX 5060.
-* **The Cure:** We implemented a two-pronged defensive memory-handling strategy:
-  1. At the end of every cross-validation fold, we explicitly delete the model, trigger Python's Garbage Collector, and force the CuPy memory pool to release all unused cached blocks back to the GPU OS via `cp.get_default_memory_pool().free_all_blocks()`.
-  2. We wrapped our training execution in a try-except block.
-If a model encounters a VRAM or C++ driver limitation, the pipeline automatically intercepts the crash, completely flushes the GPU memory, sets `force_cpu=True`, and **gracefully falls back to training on your highly robust 32 GB RAM / 36-Core CPU backend**.
-Your overnight sweeps are guaranteed to complete without ever crashing.

----
+We extract three different types of visual features from the profile screenshots:

+- **Raw Pixel Flattening (RAW):** Images are resized to a height of 150 pixels and a width of 200 pixels.
+The RGB color matrix is then flattened into a single list of numbers.
+This captures the overall color layout and basic spatial structure of the profile page, resulting in a **90,000-dimensional** feature vector.
+- **Histogram of Oriented Gradients (HOG):** This method is used to capture shapes and edges while ignoring lighting differences.
+The screenshots are converted to grayscale and processed with 9 orientation bins, 16x16 pixels per cell, and 2x2 cells per block.
+This yields a **3,168-dimensional** structural feature vector.
+- **Scale-Invariant Feature Transform (SIFT):** This method captures local keypoints that do not change with scale or rotation.
+We extract and flatten the top 234 descriptors (each with 128 dimensions).
+If an image has too few keypoints, the remaining spaces are padded with zeros.
+This results in a **29,952-dimensional** local feature vector.

+### 2. Dimensionality Reduction (Incremental PCA)

+Training machine learning models directly on a dense 90,000-dimensional matrix requires a large amount of computer memory (RAM).
+To prevent memory issues, we implement **Incremental PCA (IPCA)**.
+This algorithm processes the dataset in smaller batches and compresses the high-dimensional feature space down to **500 principal components** while preserving the most important variations in the data.

+## Optimization Framework & Classifiers

+Our experimental setup tests **120 unique combinations** (5 Classifiers × 3 Feature Extraction Methods × 2 PCA Settings × 4 Metaheuristic Optimizers).

+### 1. Classification Models

+We evaluate five different machine learning classifiers to see which one works best with our extracted image features:

+- **Naive Bayes (NB):** A fast, probabilistic classifier that assumes features are independent.
+- **Logistic Regression (LR):** A standard linear classifier that uses L2 regularization to prevent overfitting.
+- **Support Vector Machine (SVM):** A model that finds the best boundary (hyperplane) to separate the classes in a high-dimensional space.
+- **Random Forest (RF):** An ensemble model that combines many decision trees using bagging to make stable predictions.
+- **XGBoost (XGB):** A gradient-boosted decision tree model that trains trees sequentially to correct the errors of previous trees.

+### 2. Metaheuristic Optimizers

+Instead of using slow grid searches or random guessing, we use metaheuristic algorithms to find the best hyperparameters for our classifiers.
+To answer our second research question, we compare two industry-standard optimizers against two swarm and game-inspired optimizers:

+#### Industry-Standard Optimizers

+- **Genetic Algorithm (GA):** This method simulates the process of natural evolution.
+It keeps a population of 8 candidate parameter settings, performs crossover between them, and applies a 10% mutation rate over 10 generations.
+- **Simulated Annealing (SA):** A local search algorithm inspired by the physical process of heating and cooling materials.
+It starts at a high temperature ($T\_{\\max}=1.0$) and cools down to $T\_{\\min}=1e-3$ over 8 steps.
+At each step, it makes random changes to the parameters and occasionally accepts worse results to avoid getting stuck in poor local solutions.

+#### Swarm & Game-Inspired Optimizers

+- **Particle Swarm Optimization (PSO):** A swarm-based method inspired by the movement of bird flocks.
+It uses 8 "particles" that travel through the parameter space, adjusting their direction based on their own historical best settings and the best overall settings found by the group.
+- **Tug of War (TOW):** A custom game-inspired algorithm based on the physical forces of a tug-of-war competition.
+In this method, 8 agents pull each other with a "force" proportional to how good their parameter settings are (their fitness).
+This dynamic pull guides the entire group toward the optimal parameters.

+## Scikit-Learn and Nvidia Rapids cuML: CPU VS GPU speedup

+To speed up the training of our 120 different model configurations, we use GPU acceleration via **NVIDIA RAPIDS cuML** and GPU-enabled **XGBoost**.
+Because high-dimensional image classification requires a large amount of computing resources, we implemented several key technical solutions to prevent system crashes and memory issues:

+### 1. Resolving Multiprocessing Conflicts

+- **The Problem:** Standard Scikit-Learn tools often try to split tasks across multiple CPU cores in parallel using a library called `joblib`.
+However, GPU computing operations cannot easily be shared or split across multiple parallel processes.
+Trying to do so causes immediate system crashes.
+- **The Solution:** We wrap our model training and cross-validation code inside `with joblib.parallel_backend('sequential'):`.
+This forces the pipeline to execute tasks sequentially on the main thread, keeping the GPU computing state stable.

+### 2. Handling GPU Compilation Issues

+- **The Problem:** Newer graphics card architectures may not have pre-compiled binary files for some GPU-accelerated mathematical libraries (like CuPy).
+This can cause errors when trying to process features on the GPU.
+- **The Solution:** We configure the system environment by setting the variable `CUPY_COMPILE_WITH_PTX=1`.
+This forces the library to compile the necessary mathematical code dynamically on the fly, ensuring compatibility with the active graphics card.

+### 3. Probability Calibration with Linear Kernels

+- **The Problem:** The GPU-accelerated Support Vector Machine (`SVC`) in the cuML library only supports probability calculation when using a non-linear (`'rbf'`) kernel.
+If the optimizer selects a `'linear'` kernel and the pipeline requires class probabilities, the training crashes.
+- **The Solution:** When probability calculation is required, the code wraps the base GPU model in Scikit-Learn’s `CalibratedClassifierCV`.
+This allows the heavy model fitting to happen on the GPU, while the lightweight probability calibration is processed on the CPU.

+### 4. Preventing Out-of-Memory (OOM) Crashes

+- **The Problem:** Training models on high-dimensional vectors (such as raw 90,000-dimensional features) requires a lot of graphics memory (VRAM).
+This can easily cause memory exhaustion during long runs.
+- **The Solution:** We implemented a two-step memory defense strategy:

+1. At the end of every training step, the code deletes the model variables, triggers the Python Garbage Collector, and explicitly flushes the CuPy memory pool to free up GPU cache.
+1. If the GPU still runs out of memory, the training script catches the error, clears the GPU memory blocks, and automatically switches the model to train on the CPU.
+This ensures that the overall optimization run can finish without stopping.

 ## 📊 Experimental Results & Discussion

-### 2x2 Grid of Thesis-Grade Visualizations
+### 2x2 Grid of Performance Visualizations

 | Global Heatmap Matrix | Classifier Robustness Boxplot |
 | :---: | :---: |